 My last class of the day was English.
 My mother told me often how much I was like her sister; we both delighted in memorizing new vocabulary and diagramming English sentences, reading English books.
 My teacher was Mr. Mon, and his English was exquisite to my eager ears.
 Naturally, I was pleased when he asked me—just me—to remain after the final bell rang that day.
 I stood at the sound, making sure the back of my shirt was tucked into my trousers.
 Painfully aware of the stain on my shirt from lunch, I approached Mr. Mon’s desk cautiously.
 As the other students filed out of the room without a single glance in my direction, I grew worried that I’d somehow disappointed my teacher and that I was about to be punished.
-But I couldn’t think of anything I might have done that day, and the week before, we had been on holiday to celebrate Diwali, the festival of lights, the most important holiday in India, which marks the triumph of good over evil, inner light over spiritual darkness.“I’ve not always been immune to tracing the ghost of the life that might have been, not a better or worse one, but very different to be sure.
-Why is the fact that things are as they are never enough to help us to let go of what might have been?”
+But I couldn’t think of anything I might have done that day, and the week before, we had been on holiday to celebrate Diwali, the festival of lights, the most important holiday in India, which marks the triumph of good over evil, inner light over spiritual darkness.

 At his metal desk, Mr. Mon was thumbing through the reports he’d assigned over the break: a family history.
 But he did not pick mine out from the pile.
 He pushed the reports aside and studied me over his glasses, which he then removed and cleaned with a handkerchief from his pocket.